 1.5.
-The legal relationship between Scheepsrecht Advocaten and the client shall be governed by Dutch law and only the Dutch court shall be competent to take cognizance of a dispute to the extent that this dispute does not fall within the scope of the disciplinary law as referred to in the Dutch Code of Civil Procedure.
-Lawyer’s Act.
+The legal relationship between Scheepsrecht Advocaten and the client is governed by Dutch law and only the Dutch court will have jurisdiction to take note of a dispute in so far as this dispute does not fall under the scope of the disciplinary law referred to in the Lawyers Act.

 Article 2 / Rates and payment

 2.1.
 Client may be eligible for subsidised legal aid.
 In that case, the client is obliged to pay the personal contribution within 14 days after receipt of the invoice.
 Whether the client is eligible for subsidised legal aid is regulated in the Legal Aid Act which is implemented by the Legal Aid Board.
 For this purpose, the Legal Aid Board can request information about the client (and possibly his partner) from government agencies.

 2.2.
 If the client does not qualify for, or expressly chooses not to make use of, subsidised legal assistance, the fee shall, unless otherwise agreed in writing, be calculated on the basis of the number of hours worked multiplied by the applicable hourly rate agreed in advance.
 Expenses paid on behalf of the client will be charged separately as disbursements.

 2.3.
 Clients will receive a clear specification of the hours worked and disbursements charged no later than when the file is closed.
 Scheepsrecht Advocaten does not charge a separate fee for office costs.

 2.4.
 Scheepsrecht Advocaten is entitled to require an advance payment of the fee and any costs incurred prior to or upon continuation of the services.
 The advance will be set off against the final invoice in the case in question.